 Net assets of the Community are classified as net assets without donor restrictions or net assets with donor restrictions, depending on the presence and characteristics of donor-imposed restrictions limiting the Community's ability to use or dispose of contributed assets or the economic benefits embodied in those assets.
 Donor-imposed restrictions that expire with the passage of time or that can be removed by meeting certain requirements and donor-imposed restrictions that limit the use of net assets in perpetuity result in net assets with donor restrictions.
 Earnings, gains, and losses on donor-restricted net assets are classified as net assets without donor restrictions unless specifically restricted by the donor or by applicable state law.
-Total net assets with donor restrictions of \$325,493 and \$387,934 at September 30, 2022 and 2021, respectively, include irrevocable trusts, which are not available for use until assets are distributed from the trusts, and contributions restricted for a particular purpose.
+Total net assets with donor restrictions of \$373,370 and \$325,493 at September 30, 2023 and 2022, respectively, include \$358,043 and \$328,317, respectively, of irrevocable trusts, which are not available for use until assets are distributed from the trusts, and the remaining is contributions restricted for a particular purpose.